 Transfer credit is awarded in accordance with the following stipulations:

 Official transcripts must be submitted to the Admissions Office from all previously attended colleges and universities.
 Receipt of the transcript is noted on your admission file.
 If the sending institution is regionally accredited, all college level courses are entered onto your WSU academic record; developmental coursework is entered on the record but not counted toward GPA or overall credit calculation.
 Course credit will be awarded by WSU, but may or may not apply toward certain degree requirements.
 Academic departments determine how transfer courses articulate and may apply to WSU program or general education requirements.
 Transfer courses may be articulated as equivalent to a WSU catalog course.
 If a transfer course does not align with any catalog courses at WSU, the course will be articulated as departmental elective (e.g., ENGL 1XXX) or general elective (e.g., ELEC 1XXX).

 Weber State University accepts transfer credit from regionally accredited colleges and universities.
 Listed below are the six regional accrediting associations recognized by the U.S. Department of Education.

 - Higher Learning Commission

 - Western Association of Schools and Colleges

-- Northwest Association of Schools and Colleges
+- Southern Association of Colleges and School Commission on Colleges

 Useful Transfer Tools